techworkersco/twc-site/no-tech-for-apartheid.md

 It’s time for tech companies to recognize that the labor they employ have voices, perspectives, and needs that they can no longer ignore.
 Technology should be used to build a better world, not wreck it, and it’s time for us to call on our employers to build it.

-## **“What can I do?”**
+## “What can I do?”

 It is so easy to fall into despair and feel hopeless.
 But if we take action together, collectively workers have the power to change this situation.
 Here are five immediate action items you can take:

-1. ORGANIZE: Join the [No Tech For Apartheid](https://www.notechforapartheid.com) campaign.
+* **Organize**: Join the [No Tech For Apartheid](https://www.notechforapartheid.com) campaign.
 Join our upcoming mass calls to meet each other and learn about upcoming actions:
-    * Nov 9, Thursday - 2pm pt / 5pm et
+    * 11/14, 8 p.m.
+ET / 5 p.m.
+PT: [Register here](https://jvp-org.zoom.us/meeting/register/tZUqc-morT0jH9IuCn8LDVDlhWUquCVZFrx5#/registration)
+    * 11/16, 5 p.m.
+ET / 2 p.m.
+PT: [Register here](https://jvp-org.zoom.us/meeting/register/tZEsdO2uqTotGtL1fxdK42rL5KT1lThUis_q#/registration)

-2. OUTREACH: Message your coworkers in your team, org, and ERGs to get them involved too, so we can build a movement that’s ready for this moment.
+* **Outreach**: Message your coworkers in your team, org, and ERGs to get them involved too, so we can build a movement that’s ready for this moment.
 Check out some [template communications](#template-email-to-your-coworkers-org-ergs) we have below.

-3. MOBILIZE: When our leadership refuses to acknowledge how tech workers are impacted by the current crisis, we will honor our colleagues ourselves.
-Organizing a vigil (details to come) is an opportunity for us to come together to honor the passing of tech workers like Mai.
+* **Mobilize**: When our leadership refuses to acknowledge how tech workers are impacted by the current crisis, we will honor our colleagues ourselves.
+Organizing a vigil is an opportunity for us to come together to honor the passing of tech workers like Mai.
 Pick a date and an entrance to your office where you will gather.
 To organize a vigil at your office, see [Bit.ly/VigilHowTo](https://bit.ly/VigilHowToo).

-4. LEARN: Educate yourself about the current crisis.
+* **Learn**: Educate yourself about the current crisis.
 Bring your coworkers to the many virtual teach-ins that Palestinian groups have been organizing.
-Upcoming teach-in’s:
-    * APEC teach in (details to come)

-5. CALL CONGRESS: Of course, if you haven’t been doing so already, contact your elected officials to demand that they endorse an immediate and unconditional ceasefire.
+* **Call Congress**: Of course, if you haven’t been doing so already, contact your elected officials to demand that they endorse an immediate and unconditional ceasefire.
 If you vote in the U.S., call your members of Congress to demand that they endorse an immediate and unconditional ceasefire.
 Both [Jewish Voice for Peace](https://www.jewishvoiceforpeace.org/action-alerts/) and [5 Calls](https://5calls.org/) make it really easy, but you can also [contact your representative directly](https://www.house.gov/representatives/find-your-representative).

-## **[Template] Email to your coworkers, org, ERGs**
+## [Template] Email to your coworkers, org, ERGs

 Dear colleagues,